 Temple University Ambler is part of a network of sites that monitors seismic activity along the East Coast of the United States in real time as part of the Lamont-Doherty Cooperative Seismographic Network.
-Working in coordination with scientists from the Lamont-Doherty Earth Observatory at Columbia University, the College of Science and Technology installed a broadband seismometer at the Ambler Campus in 2010.
+Working in coordination with scientists from the Lamont-Doherty Earth Observatory at Columbia University, the College of Science and Technology installed a broadband seismometer at the Ambler Campus.
 The device was installed deep inside a metal drum inside a concrete vault in the wooded area off of the campus Loop Road near the Learning Center.

 “Although Pennsylvania is located far from active tectonic plate boundaries responsible for large earthquakes, the state has experienced shocks in the past large enough to rattle dishes, knock bricks from chimneys and even split walls,” said Nyquist, who coordinated the project for the university.
 “Because of budget constraints, seismic monitoring has focused on high-risk western states such as California, Oregon, Washington and Alaska, with far fewer seismometers deployed along the East Coast.”

 Nyquist said having Temple University Ambler available and willing to become home to the seismometer was essential to having the University join the Lamont-Doherty Cooperative Seismographic Network.